Skip to main content

 The agency serves residential window and door replacement contractors in all 50 United States states and all 10 Canadian provinces.
 The team is fully remote.
 Each contractor's campaigns are tuned to that contractor's specific service area, seasonality, market competitiveness, and regional buyer behavior.

-Currency and invoicing are handled in the contractor's local currency (United States Dollar for United States operators, Canadian Dollar for Canadian operators).
+Currency and invoicing are handled in United States Dollars for every engagement, regardless of whether the contractor operates in the United States or Canada.
 Compliance is applied regionally: TCPA (Telephone Consumer Protection Act) for United States outbound, CASL (Canada's Anti-Spam Legislation) for Canadian outbound, state-specific telemarketing rules such as Florida FTSA and Washington CEMA where applicable, and CCPA / CPRA for California residents.

 6. Pricing approach and contract structure